Arizona Center for Rural Health

 Please provide information about network activities in your state to support Flex Program activities.

-The Arizona Flex Program runs a variety of networks, including:
+The Arizona Flex Program runs a variety of networks, including a ones focused on leadership, quality, Trauma Program Managers, and a base hospital work group.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.